 However, that quick wit of the Raggle is also something that you’ll want to keep in mind when toy shopping for your dog.

-This is a breed who does very well in having puzzle toys and similar games that have hidden doors and levers, or little mysteries to solve that promise something tasty or rewarding at the end.
+This is a breed that does very well in having puzzle toys and similar games that have hidden doors and levers, or little mysteries to solve that promise something tasty or rewarding at the end.

 But of course, physical activity is hugely important to this breed.